tfabris/BlueGigaEmpeg/README.txt

    example, I was successful with doing this in Parallels on a Mac computer.

- - Connect your Windows computer to the Bluetooth board via a USB micro cable connected to the "UART" port.
+ - Connect your Windows computer to the Bluetooth board via a USB micro cable connected to the "UART" port on the BetzTechnik WT32i breakout board.
+(If you are running a Windows VM, you may need to assign this device to the USB of the virtual machine.
+For example, if running Parallels on Mac, it will prompt you when you plug it in.)

+ - Run Windows Device Manager.
+This can be found in the Windows control panel, by searching from the Start menu, or by running the program "DEVMGMT.MSC".

- - Look in Windows Device Manager to see if the USB cable has made a serial port appear as a device.
+-  Look in Windows Device Manager to see if the USB connection has made a new serial port appear as a device under the heading "Ports (COM & LPT)".

- - If it has a little yellow boo boo icon instead of a serial port, then...
+ - If there is no new serial port there, look for a little yellow boo boo icon in the USB section instead.
+If there is a little yellow boo boo icon instead of a serial port, then...

- - Install the necessary FTDI drivers for the USB-serial connection to the dev board.
+ - Install the necessary FTDI drivers for the USB-serial connection to the board.
 Links to these drivers are in the "Prerequisites" section of this document.

- - Now, plugging in the dev board into the PC with the USB cable makes a serial port appear in the Windows Device Manager.
+ - Now, plugging in the breakout board into the PC with the USB cable makes a serial port appear in the Windows Device Manager.

- - In Windows Device Manager, set the speed of the serial port to 115200 bps with 8 data bits, no parity, 1 stop bit, no flow control (aka "8N1").
+ - In Windows Device Manager, right click on the serial port and select "Properties".
+Set the speed of the serial port to 115200 bps with 8 data bits, no parity, 1 stop bit, no flow control (aka "8N1").

  - Once that's sorted, run the "SerialDFU.exe" tool found in one of the folders of the unzipped "iWRAP-Firmware-Releases.zip" file.
 Details of